cronvel/tree-kit/documentation.md

 	  It forces option 'own' and disable 'proto'.
 Specifying multiple sources does not make sens here.
 	* skipRoot `boolean` prevent the prototype of the target **root** object from mutation.
 	  Only nested objects' prototype will be mutated.
+	* deepBlacklist `Array` list of black-listed prototype: the recursiveness of the 'deep' option will be disabled for object whose prototype is listed (only direct prototype will match, for performance purpose the rest of the prototype chain will not be checked)
+	* deepWhitelist `Array` the opposite of deepBlacklist, it's a white-list
 * target `Object` the target of the extend, properties will be copied to this object
 * source `Object` the source of the extend, properties will be copied from this object